Rohan-Hazari/Spring-Movie-API-Backend/README.md

 # Spring-Movie-API-Backend

-Contains the code for an custom API for GET and POST request made using java and springboot
+Contains the code for an custom API for GET and POST request made using Java and SpringBoot and MongoDB